Skip to main content

 View full academic calendar

 *Many students find the move to university challenging and Get Ready for Success can help to make the transition easier by allowing you to find out about the University in advance.
-Participation is free and Get Ready for Success runs over three days at the Edinburgh Campus from Tuesday 26 to Thursday 28 August, just before Welcome Week: 1 to 5 September 2025.
+Participation is free and Get Ready for Success runs over three days at the Edinburgh Campus in August, before Welcome Week: 7 to 11 September 2026.

 Get ready for University life: what to pack and plan